 Shipt shoppers can earn up to $22 per hour, and Shipt shoppers we’ve talked to say what you can earn depends on your market and when you’re able to work, plus how large your orders are.

-I recently interviewed an Instacart full-service shopper who’s working in the Chicago suburbs getting paid around $16.50 per hour.
-Heather Mitchell started working for Instacart back in May of this year.
+We recently interviewed an Instacart full-service shopper who’s working in the Chicago suburbs getting paid around $16.50 per hour.
+Heather M. started working for Instacart back in May of this year.
 She usually picks up the 10 am – 2 pm shift Mondays through Fridays and may pick up a weekend shift here and there.

-Instacart pays Heather around $330 per week with 20 hours of work but this can differ if she works more or fewer hours.
+Heather makes $330 per week with 20 hours of work with Instacart, but this can differ if she works more or fewer hours.
 Still, this is a solid $16.50 per hour for shopping and delivering groceries in her area with Instacart.